-Is it Worth Taking the Maximum Tax Tree Lump Sum (Pension Commencement Lump Sum) From Your Pension Scheme?
+Is It Worth Taking the Maximum Tax-Free Lump Sum (Pension Commencement Lump Sum) From Your Pension Scheme?

 Many countries, such as the UK, allow you to take a lump sum from your pension scheme when you retire.
-In the UK this amount (known as the pension commencement lump sum) is free of tax.
-In the UK you can generally take up to one quarter of your pension pot in this way.
+In the UK, this amount (known as the pension commencement lump sum) is tax-free.
+In the UK, you can generally take up to one quarter of your pension pot in this way.

 This article can help you think about your choices but it is not advice, and isn't tailored to your individual needs.
 If you feel you need to talk about your option and what best suits your personal circumstances find an independent financial adviser or chartered financial planner in your area.